 Currently, GCPS does not have any low-performing schools identified.
+The strategies listed in Question 41 will be used to recruit more GCPS educators to pursue NBC.

 41. National Board Certified Teacher Projections

 Use the tables below to indicate the current and projected National Board Certified teachers in the school system.
 Use the open response field below to describe how the school system will increase the number of NBCT in the future, including among historically underrepresented groups.
 Teachers holding multiple certifications or teaching multiple grades may be counted more than once.